Background Image for Header:

 Undergraduate Research Day at the Capitol

-WHEN: Annually, date dependent on state legislative calendar (February 26, 2019)More about Undergraduate Research Day at the Capitol
+WHEN: Annually, date dependent on state legislative calendar (February 7, 2020 beginning at 8:30 am)More about Undergraduate Research Day at the Capitol

 Undergraduate Research Day at the Capitol is a research presentation opportunity open to college students across West Virginia.
 Students get a chance to present to policy makers and the general public about their research and the relevancy of their experience to the growth of the state.
 Abstract submissions CLOSE in mid-November.